greywolve/calderwood-paper/src/02_lit_review.md

 - It may also be a better choice if you cannot afford extra operational costs of an added messaging and event tracking system.

-## Essential Rest
+## Essential REST

-Essential REST exemplifies the heart of rest, and it's good parts.
+Essential REST exemplifies the heart of REST, and it's good parts.
 These
 include: [@23_calderwood_2015]

 - Clear communication semantics for big distributed systems in low-rust,